-Round River’s wildlife conservation study abroad programs in Africa, South America and North America involve small groups of students in conservation research projects that are finding and implementing solutions to real conservation and environmental issues.
+Round River’s conservation projects in Africa, Asia, South America, Central America and North America involve small groups of students in wildlife, cultural and exploratory research projects that are finding and implementing solutions to real sustainability and environmental issues.
 Our students are vital contributors to the conservation initiatives of Round River and our local partners.

-– Nick Clark, Colorado State University, Namibia Program 2008
+– Nick Clarke, Colorado State University, Namibia Program 2008